Skip to Main Content

 • Demographic data;

-The law specifically prohibits the MLDS Center from collecting data on students from criminal and Child In Need of Assistance records and medical and health records.
+The law specifically prohibits the MLDS Center from collecting medical and health records.

 Workforce Data